-The Virginia Tech Graduate Honor System is in effect for all courses within SPIA and all assignments shall be subject to the stipulations of the Graduate Honor Code which is located online at http://graduateschool.vt.edu/academics/expectations/graduate-honor-system.html.
+The Virginia Tech Graduate Honor System is in effect for all courses within SPIA and all assignments shall be subject to the stipulations of the Graduate Honor Code.
 Please take the time to read this document and make sure that you understand your responsibilities as a student.
 Be informed of the potential violations of the Graduate Honor Code: Cheating, Plagiarism, Falsification, and Academic Sabotage.
 Plagiarism or other forms of violations of the Graduate Honor System will not be tolerated.
-Take time to read how to avoid plagiarism which is located online at https://graduateschool.vt.edu/content/dam/graduateschool_vt_edu/graduate-honor-system/avoiding-plagiarism-short-guide.pdf.
+Take time to read Avoiding Plagiarism: A Guide for Graduate Students at Virginia Tech.
 Please contact any of your instructors at any time if you have questions about the Graduate Honor System at Virginia Tech.